eddmann/eddmann.github.io/_posts/2021/2021-01-31-advent-of-code-2015-day-7-some-assembly-required.md

 };
 ```

-Treating the instruction booklet as a DAG allows us to perform the Topological Sort (opting for the [Depth-First Search approach](https://en.wikipedia.org/wiki/Topological_sorting#Depth-first_search)) and return the ordered instructions.
+Treating the instruction booklet as a DAG allows us to perform the Topological Sort (opting for the [depth-first search approach](https://en.wikipedia.org/wiki/Topological_sorting#Depth-first_search)) and return the ordered instructions.
 With this in hand, we now need a means to emulate and return the signal value for a given wire’s instruction - based on the signal mapping that we have built up to that point.

 ```typescript